BolajiAyodeji/attraktives-headshot/README.md

 <img src="./public/ahs.svg" width="100" height="100" />

-A web application that enables users to remove the background of an image and craft attractive profile pictures for social media platforms.
+A web application that enables users to remove the background of an image and craft attractive profile pictures for social media platforms + other image editor demos.

 ---